 - They blend in effortlessly with the existing teeth and appear natural.

 - It prevents the sunken facial appearance resulting from missing teeth.

 - The risk of gum diseases and bone loss is reduced.

 How are the crowns and bridges fitted?

 Before a crown or bridge is fitted, the tooth’s surface is reduced to allow for the bridge or crown to fit over it properly.
-After this, the dentist takes an impression of the treatment area to create an exact mold for the bridge or crown.
+After this, the dentist in Concord CA takes an impression of the treatment area to create an exact mold for the bridge or crown.
 Instead of molds, digital impressions can be taken to provide a more accurate crown.
 These molds or impressions are sent to a dental lab for their fabrication.
 Meanwhile, an interim crown or bridge will be placed to cover the gaps left by the missing teeth.
 The manufacture of the crowns or bridges may take a few weeks.

 Once the permanent crowns or bridges are ready, they are cemented over the prepared tooth.
 Strong adhesives are used to cement the restorative devices.
 With this, your bite, structure, and appearance of your smile are re-established.